mazhanxiong/Personal/_pages/publications.md

 ## Patents

+1. Hoon Sohn, **Zhanxiong Ma**, Jaemook Choi, “Method of Estimating Displacement of Structure and System for the Same", KR Patent(Application #: 10-2022-0071762), June, 2022

-1. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same", PCT Patent(Application # PCT/KR2022/003490), March 11th, 2021
+2. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same", PCT Patent(Application #: PCT/KR2022/003490), March, 2022

+2. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same", US Patent(Application #: TBD, Under evaluation), July, 2021

+2. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same", CN Patent(Application #: TBD, Under evaluation), July, 2021

-2. Hoon Sohn, **Zhanxiong Ma**, “A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge”, PCT Patent, (Application # PCT/KR2021/006978), June 3rd 2021.
+2. Hoon Sohn, **Zhanxiong Ma**, “A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge”, PCT Patent, (Application #: PCT/KR2021/006978), June, 2021.

-3. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same”, KR Patent, (Application # 10-2021-0047367), April 12th, 2021
+3. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same”, KR Patent, (Application #: 10-2021-0047367), April, 2021

-4. Hoon Sohn, **Zhanxiong Ma**, “A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge”, KR Patent, (Application # 10-2020-0072048; Registration # 10-2387166-0000), June 15th, 2020. [[Certificate]](https://mazhanxiong.github.io/files/KR_P_0072048.pdf)
+4. Hoon Sohn, **Zhanxiong Ma**, “A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge”, KR Patent, (Application #: 10-2020-0072048; Registration #: 10-2387166-0000), June, 2020. [[Certificate]](https://mazhanxiong.github.io/files/KR_P_0072048.pdf)

-5. Yingfeng Dong, Kaiqi He, Song Lin, Song Xu, **Zhanxiong Ma**, "Wave selection method for bi-directional earthquake motions," CN Patent (Application # 201710326362.3), May 10th, 2017.
+5. Yingfeng Dong, Kaiqi He, Song Lin, Song Xu, **Zhanxiong Ma**, "Wave selection method for bi-directional earthquake motions," CN Patent (Application #: 201710326362.3), May, 2017.